 Heart health is not one of America’s strong points.
 Unfortunately, about 25% of deaths each year are because of cardiovascular disease (CVD).
-The American Heart Association has done a new review and found that lowering saturated fat intake can work as well as statins for helping lower cholesterol levels.
+The American Heart Association found that lowering saturated fat intake can work as well as statins in lowering cholesterol levels.

 The American Heart Association (AHA) always gives suggestions of how to be healthy and take care of your heart.
 They conduct some of the most important and leading research on heart health.

 They have previously recommended to reduce the amount of saturated fats we consume each day.
-Studies have proven that eating a balanced diet of lean meat, vegetables, whole grains, and unsaturated fats instead of saturated ones can reduce the risk of CVD.
+Eating a balanced diet of lean meat, vegetables, whole grains, and unsaturated fats can reduce the risk of CVD.

 Because of inconsistencies and differing findings on somewhat similar studies, there are different guidelines about how much saturated fat to eat a day.
 The AHA recommends 5%-6% of your overall caloric intake, while the current Dietary Guidelines for Americans recommends 10%.

 To help create more certainty in the advice to follow, the AHA reviewed existing research and information regarding the effect of saturated fats.

 The lead author and professor of cardiovascular disease prevention at Harvard T.H.
 Chan School of Public Health, Dr. Frank Sacks, expounded on why they decided to conduct the review:

 “We want to set the record straight on why well-conducted scientific research overwhelmingly supports limiting saturated fat in the diet to prevent diseases of the heart and blood vessels.
 Saturated fat increases LDL [low-density lipoprotein] – bad cholesterol – which is a major cause of artery-clogging plaque and cardiovascular disease.”